Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 - No basic edge: studies point to merely 5% of day-traders being consistently profitable.
-In contrast to long-term investing, where a „dumb“ edge exists in participating in economic growth, trading is a Zero Sum Game.
-The average of all traders must lose by the amount of fees they pay.
+In contrast to long-term investing, where an unskilled edge exists for everyone by participating in economic growth, trading is a Zero Sum Game.
+The average of all traders must lose by the amount of fees they pay and these are considerable for short-term strategies.

-- Less sustainable edges: in this environment trading opportunities evolve and go through cycles quickly, so edges become harder to maintain.
+- Less sustainable edges: in a zero sum environment trading opportunities evolve and go through cycles quickly, so edges become harder to maintain.
 Long-term risk premia are much more stable, but don’t play a role in an intraday time-frame.

 - Noise overshadows signal: advantages that are quite pronounced at longer time horizons will become more random the shorter the time frame becomes.